gythialy/openmuc/README.md

 	- KNX
 	- M-Bus (wired)
 	- eHz meters
+	- CANopen
+	- IEC 62056-21
+	- S7 PLC protocol
+	- SNMP

 - Data logging: Data can be logged in two formats (ASCII & binary).
 New data loggers can easily be added through a plug-in interface.
-Web interface: Convenient user interface for configuration and visualization.
+- Web interface: Convenient user interface for configuration and visualization.
 - Data servers: Remote applications (e.g. smart phone apps, cloud applications) or local non-Java applications can access OpenMUC through one of the available data servers (e.g. a RESTful Web Service).
 - Modularity: Drivers, data loggers etc. are all individual components.
 By selecting only the components you need you can create a very light weight system.
 - Embedded systems: The framework is designed to run on low-power embedded devices.
 It is currently being used on embedded x86 and ARM systems.
 Because OpenMUC is based on Java and OSGi it is platform independent.